Table of Contents[Hide][Show]

 Another option: submit an item that contains both your signature and a photograph, like a U.S. passport card, a driver’s license, Certificate of Naturalization, Certificate of Citizenship, military identification or federal, state or municipal government employee identification card.

-Temporary or altered documents will not be accepted.
+Temporary or altered documents will not be accepted and names must match exactly.

 A recent photograph (six months or newer) is required according to the passport specifics.
 You can take it yourself, though it’s easier to head to a photo processing place, like your local drugstore or grocery store.
-Most places charge under $20 for two photos.
+Most places charge less than $20 for two photos.

-If you’re in a rush there are some ways to take these photos at home and if you’re not in a rush there are definitely some free options for passport photos.
+If you’re in a rush, there are some ways to take these photos at home.
+If you’re not in a rush there are definitely some free options for passport photos.

 |Type of Passport||Application Fee||Execution Fee|